 Songfacts®: You can leave comments about the song at the bottom of the page.

-Whitehead's sons Johnny and Kenny recorded as part of an R&B group called the Whitehead Brothers. (thanks, Edward Pearce - Ashford, Kent, England, for all above)
+Whitehead's sons Johnny and Kenny had some success in the '90s as part of an R&B group called the Whitehead Brothers.

 On May 11, 2004, Whitehead was shot to death while he was working on a vehicle in Philadelphia.
 He was 55.

 Wayman Tisdale recorded an instrumental version for his 2004 album Hang Time that was a hit on American smooth jazz radio stations. (thanks, Beau - Phoenix, AZ)

 Martyn talks about producing Tina Turner, some Heaven 17 hits, and his work with the British Electric Foundation.

 Penny Ford of Snap!

 The original voice of Snap!, this story is filled with angry drag queens, video impersonators and Chaka Khan.